 Two of South Africa’s maximum security prisons, Mangaung in Bloemfontein and Kutama Sinthumule in Limpopo are privately run, a spokesman for the department of correctional services, Tshifhiwa Magadani, told Africa Check.

-A quarter of prisoners in the 2015/16 financial year were remand detainees, defined as people awaiting trial or those awaiting extradition.
-The number of these inmates has decreased slightly over the last 6 years, while the overall population remained relatively stable.
+A quarter of prisoners in the 2016/17 financial year were remand detainees, defined as people awaiting trial or those awaiting extradition.
+The majority of prisoners (97%) were men.

 |Remand detainees||Sentenced offenders||Average inmate population|